ZoubidaChk/ZoubidaChk/README.md

 ##  About Me

-I am an **AI and Computer Science graduate** from Algeria, and a Master's degree in **Artificial Intelligence and its Applications**.
+I am an **AI and Computer Science graduate** from Algeria, with a Master's degree in **Artificial Intelligence and its Applications**.
 I enjoy building practical software, exploring machine learning, and designing interfaces that feel clear and welcoming.

 I hold Bachelor's degrees in **Computer Science — Information Systems** and **English Language**.
-I was ranked in the top three of both Computer Science cohorts and continue learning through academic projects and hands-on experimentation.

-- 🔥 Master's project: **Wildfire detection using deep learning and CNNs**
-- 🧠 Interested in AI engineering, software development, data, and design
+-  Interested in AI engineering, software development, data, and design
-- 🎨 Trained in UI/UX and graphic design
+-  Trained in UI/UX and graphic design
-- 🌍 Languages: Arabic, English, and French
+-  Languages: Arabic, English, and French
-- 📍 Djelfa, Algeria
+-  Algeria

-## 💚 My Tech Stack
+##  My Tech Stack

 ### Programming & Foundations